love2d/love/readme.md

 -----------

 ###Windows
-Use the project files for Visual Studio 2010 located in the platform dir.
+Follow the instructions at the [megasource][megasource] repository page.

 ###*nix
 Run `platform/unix/automagic` from the repository root, then run ./configure and make.